 - Get more email subscribers.
 Make your email subscription widget fixed.

 - Get more clicks to your CPC ads ( Check ad network policy)

 - Get more clicks to your affiliate ad from your sidebar.

 A good idea is to use it for your blog subscription widget, as people who would be scrolling down to read your content, are more likely to subscribe to your blog updates.

-Do let me know how you are using this fixed widget hack?
-Which sidebar elements you are promoting?
-Do share this guide with other WordPress bloggers on your Social network, as it would help them to get more CTR.
+Do let me know how you use this fixed widget hack.
+Which sidebar elements do you promote?
+Do share this guide with other WordPress bloggers on your social network, as it would help them get more CTR.

 Here are a few hand-picked WordPress plugins that you should check out: